jakov/js-pandoc/concepts.md

 ^           | tasty            |
 ```

 * Similarly, to enable multi-line content for table cells, I propose to use the apostrophe (`'`) to widen the cell vertically for writing.
 This will however not affect the rowspan, but provide a way to use block elements inside a table cell!
+Compare also a [proposal in the discussion list](http://six.pairlist.net/pipermail/markdown-discuss/2009-June/001600.html) (which I stumbled upon after my initial idea, that's why i used `'` instead of `:`.
+Also in my version the cells get extended *below*.).

 	The following table should result in the exactly the same output as the grid table example above (even the col width should be the same), with a list for each of the fruits' advantages: